Felaeia/AI4DEVS/git_notes.md

 * `git push <remote_name> <tag_name>`: Pushes a specific tag to the remote repository.
 * `git push <remote_name> --tags`: Pushes all local tags to the remote repository.

-**IX.
-Configuration**
+### IX.
+Configuration

 * `git config --global user.name "<your_name>"`: Sets your Git username globally.
 * `git config --global user.email "<your_email>"`: Sets your Git email globally.
 * `git config --list`: Displays all Git configuration settings.

-**X. Other Useful Commands**
+### X. Other Useful Commands

 * `git clean -f`: Removes untracked files from the working directory.
 Use with caution!
 * `git bisect start`: Begins a binary search to find a commit that introduced a bug.
 * `git help <command>`: Provides help and documentation for a specific Git command.

-This list covers most of the commonly used Git commands.
-As you become more proficient, you might explore more advanced commands for specific workflows or problem-solving.
+---

+This list now includes all the commands you've provided, offering a comprehensive reference for your Git journey!